CredStick-Foundation/CredStick/README.md

 Additional technical details can be found in the [Wiki](https://github.com/Max-Coin/maxcoin/wiki/_pages).

-Forked from Bitcoin reference wallet 0.8.5 and Blakecoin
+Forked from Bitcoin reference wallet 0.8.5 and Blakecoin Forked From Maxcoin

 License
 ------

-MaxCoin is released under the terms of the MIT license.
+CredStick is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.